 The university will not tolerate harassment or abuse of any member of the university community against any other.
 Students who are deemed a serious risk of imminent harm to themselves or others may be dismissed immediately.
-A student should report any incident via telephone or email to the AGS Director of Student Services or the Vice President for Adult and Graduate Studies.
+A student should report any incident via telephone or email to the AGS Director of Student Services.
 Contact the AGS Director of Student Services for details of the University policy.